MicrosoftDocs/query-docs/query-languages/dax/best-practices/dax-understand-orderby.md

 | "Yellow" | 2019         | 2072083          | 163071                        |
 | "Yellow" | 2020         | 2621602          | 2072083                       |

 As you see in this table, the PreviousYearSalesForSameColor column shows the sales for the previous year for the same color.
 For [Red, 2020], it returns the sales for [Red, 2019], and so on.
-If there's no previous year, for example in the case of [Red,2017], no value is returned.
+If there's no previous year, for example in the case of [Red, 2017], no value is returned.

 You can think of PARTITIONBY as a way to divide the table into parts in which to execute the OFFSET calculation.
 In the example above, the table is divided into as many parts as there are colors, one for each color.
 Then, within each part, the OFFSET is calculated, sorted by CalendarYear.

-Visually what's happening is this:
+Visually, what's happening is this:

 :::image type="content" source="media/dax-understand-orderby/offset-by-calendar-year.png" border="false" alt-text="Table showing OFFSET by Calendar Year":::